My family has been living in the small village of Macciano, in Giano dell’Umbria, at least since the beginning of XVI Century.

 Basilio Pompilj, vicarial Cardinal, was based there since the first half of the nineteenth Century.

-More than four hundred acres of land, respected, farmed and handled, thanks to the precious help of men and women from Macciano.
+More than 400 acres of land, respected and handled thanks to the precious help of the men and women from Macciano.

 Macciano’s olive tree represents the highest expression of our history and roots.
 I can still remember when we guys, taking one another by the hand, used to embrace its trunk, and run round and round it.